 Zoï and Terran created a special group, Two For Tea(tm), as a vehicle to pursue their common interest in Dixieland and Big Band music and to focus on her singing and playing.

 However, Zoï decided to put down the horn and focus exclusively on percussion.
 She got her first taste of playing drum kit up in Wabeno, WI (yes, the same place her Tenor Tupan hails from) and that experience convinced her that her real calling in the music world was drumming.

 Somewhere along the line though, without missing a beat she began writing songs and playing guitar.
 In 2022 Zoï, with her partner James Kuhn, created the Dueling Owls(tm), a music group to present the original songs the two compose together.
-Barely out of the nest, they already have played in Denmark and Sweden as well as in Wisconsin, Michigan, and Illinois!
+Barely out of the nest, they already have played in Denmark and Sweden as well as in Wisconsin, Michigan, Illinois, and New York state!